What Is a 404 Status Code?

 - Check the server configuration: Check the server configuration to ensure that the resource is configured correctly.
 Make sure that the resource exists and is mapped to the correct location on the server.

-- Check the permissions: Check the permissions for the resource to ensure that the client has permission to access it.
+- Update the permissions: Check the permissions for the resource to ensure that the client has permission to access it.
 If the permissions are incorrect, update them to allow access to the resource.

 - Implement a redirect: If the requested resource has been moved or renamed, you can implement a redirect to the new location.
-This will allow the client to access the resource using the new URL.
+This allows the client to access the resource using the new URL.

 - Implement a custom 404 page: If the requested resource cannot be found, you can implement a custom 404 page to provide the client with helpful information about what went wrong and how to proceed.